 The first part of flowkey's guide to chords begins, as we untangle the theory behind inversions and explain concepts like the root note and root position.

 Major and Minor Chords

-Major and minor chords are the building blocks of Western music, the starting point of harmony and chord progressions in almost all genres.
+Major and minor chords are the building blocks of Western music, and the starting point of harmony and chord progressions in almost all genres.